-How To Install VirtualBox on Rocky Linux 8
+Easy Steps To Install VirtualBox on Rocky Linux 8

+In this guide, we want to teach you to Install VirtualBox on Rocky Linux 8.
 Oracle VM VirtualBox is a free, open-source, cross-platform application for creating, managing, and running virtual machines (VMs).
 Virtual machines are computers whose hardware components are emulated by the host computer.

-Oracle VirtualBox enables you to set up one or more virtual machines (VMs) on a single physical machine, and use them simultaneously, along with the actual machine.
+Oracle VirtualBox enables you to set up one or more virtual machines (VMs) on a single physical machine and use them simultaneously, along with the actual machine.
 Each virtual machine can execute its own operating system, including Microsoft Windows, Linux, BSD, and MS-DOS versions.
 You can install and run as many virtual machines as you like – the only practical limits are disk space and memory.

 Install Oracle VM VirtualBox on Rocky Linux 8